-Actually this is long ago issue and WorkingBear write down this article just for a record.
+Well, this is a long-ago history that WorkingBear writes this article just for a record.

-One day we received a complaint from field and complained our product had plastic house broken issue.
-Actually this crack can be saw from outside of the plastic case.
-So the crack on plastic is really terrible.
+One day we received a complaint from the customer about one of our products had a plastic house broken issue.
+There is a crack show on the outside of the plastic house.
+So the symptom of crack on plastic is quite terrible.

-As checked the defect plastic parts and found the crack all locate at screw boss location and broke from inside to outside of plastic house.
-There is a mold-in screw INSERT parts was installed inside the plastic boss.
-We thought the potential cause shall come from this screw boss design and plastic inject condition.
+As checked various defect plastic parts, then found all of the cracks locate at the position of screw-boss.
+This broken show from the inside to outside of the plastic house.
+There is a mold-in screw INSERT that was designed and installed in the plastic boss.
+We thought the potential cause should come from this screw boss design and plastic inject condition.

-Here WorkingBear will try to list out the screw boss crack potential causes for your reference and also take a memo for myself:
+Here WorkingBear is trying to list out the potential cause of screw boss crack for your reference and also take a memo for me:

-We usually use the MFI (Mold Flow Index) value to judge plastic raw material with re-grind resin mixed or not.
-As experience show the molded plastic material will increase 25~30% of the MFI value as compare with the virgin resin.
-Once there is re-grind resin (already shot one time at least) mix into the virgin resin for the injection then the MFI value will be over 30% of original value.
+We usually use the MFI (Mold Flow Index) value to judge the plastic raw material with re-grind resin (already shot one time at least) mixed or not.
+The experience tells MFI value will increase by about 25-30% for the molded plastic material compares with the virgin resin.
+Once the virgin resin mixes with the re-grinding one for the injection molding, then its MFI value will be higher than about 30% of the original value.

 3. Plastic molding parameter effect